olavowilke/biblioteca-backend/README.md

        git clone https://github.com/olavowilke/Biblioteca-backend.git

-2. Open the project on yout favorite IDE.
+2. Open the project on your favorite IDE.
 3. Open the terminal in the root dir and:

        docker-compose up